-For this mason jar soap dispenser you will need one mason jar, lid and pump kit, Bronze Rust-Oleum spray paint, Anne Slone “Old Ochre” chalk paint, Mod Podge , and sandpaper.
+For this mason jar soap dispenser you will need one mason jar, lid and pump kit (which I purchased at Hobby Lobby), Bronze Rust-Oleum spray paint, Anne Slone “Old Ochre” chalk paint, Mod Podge , and sandpaper.

 First paint your mason jar and lid with your Rust-Oleum spray paint, letting each coat dry throughly.

 Now paint your Mason jar only with chalk paint.
 I added two coats.